William-N-Havard/SpeechCoco/README.rst

 **.json** files contain all the metadata of a given WAV file

-**.db** files are SQLite databases containing all the information contained in the JSON files
+**.sqlite3** files are SQLite databases containing all the information contained in the JSON files

 We adopted the following naming convention for both the WAV and JSON files: